chandana632/thread/README.md

 # React + Vite
+A boutique fashion platform designed in Figma that brings ethnic elegance online.
+It blends sophistication and simplicity with soft colors, detailed product visuals, and intuitive navigation — showcasing sarees, blouses, and lehengas to create a refined digital boutique experience.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: